indre-idenfy/Documentation/pages/GeneratingIdentificationToken.md

   "sex": null
 }
 ```
-Note that in case of a malformed JSON body or API key/secret mismatch you will receive a standart *iDenfy* API error response.
+Note that in case of a malformed JSON body or API key/secret mismatch you will receive a standard *iDenfy* API error response.
 For more on *iDenfy* API responses visit [iDenfy error messages](https://github.com/idenfy/Documentation/blob/master/pages/StandardErrorMessages.md).